rrooij/sd3save_editor/docs/character encoding.md

 | 009F | N/A |

 (1) ä / ö / ü are already encoded at 008F [ä] / 0091 [ö] / 0093 [ü]
-(2) f. does not have a respective unicode codepoint
+(2) f. does not have a respective Unicode codepoint

 ### Italian Additions